davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

 Usage example: a static analysis tool for CPython extension code
 ================================================================

+.. note:: This code is under heavy development, and still contains bugs.
+It is not unusual to see Python tracebacks when running the checker.
+You should verify what the checker reports before acting on it: it could be wrong.

 An example of using the plugin is a static analysis tool I'm working on which checks the C source of CPython extension modules for common coding errors.

-This code is under heavy development, and is not yet ready to be used.

 This was one of my main motivations for writing the GCC plugin, and I often need to extend the plugin to support this use case.